How Many Workers to Ask? Adaptive Exploration for Collecting High Quality Labels: Stopping rule for non-anonymous workers

-We restrict our attention to \emph{coarse} quality scores.
+\xhdr{Defining the weights.} We restrict our attention to \emph{coarse} quality scores.
 This is because a reputation system is likely to be imprecise in practice, especially in relation to a specific HIT.
 So more fine-grained quality scores, especially continuous ones, are not likely to be meaningful.

 Suppose each worker is assigned a coarse quality score $\rep$, e.g. $\rep \in \{ \good, \average, \bad \}$.
 Our general approach, which we call \emph{reputation-dependent exponentiation}, is as follows.
 For each possible quality score $\rep$ we have an initial weight $\lambda_\rep$ and the multiplier $\gamma_{\rep}$.
 If in round $t$ a worker with quality score $\rep$ is asked, then her weight is